Texas A&M University Corps of Cadets: Modern corps

-In December 2018, the Corps of Cadets had the honor, and distinction, of saying their final farewell and salute to George H. W. Bush, the 41st president of the United States of America, as he was laid to rest alongside the late first lady Barbara Bush and their daughter Robin at the George Bush Presidential Library on the Texas A&M campus.
+In December 2018, the Corps of Cadets participated in the funeral services for President George H. W. Bush as he was laid to rest alongside the late First Lady Barbara Bush and their daughter Robin at the George Bush Presidential Library on the Texas A&M campus.

 In April 2022, the campaign "March to 3,000" was launched to grow the Corps of Cadets to 3,000 members from around 2,143 in the fall 2021.